-As a virtual representation of an object or system that spans its whole life, updates using real-time data, and uses simulation, machine learning and reasoning to help decision-making, digital twins give engineers the ability to see how physical assets are working – now and in the future.
+As a virtual representation of an object or system that spans its whole life, updates using real-time data, and uses simulation, machine learning and reasoning to help decision-making, digital twins give engineers the ability to see how physical assets are working, now and in the future.
+One of the many examples of this is how a digital twin was used to help the Mayflower autonomous ship cross the Atlantic Ocean.
 Therefore, it’s no surprise that they are already helping engineering businesses stay ahead of the game.

 Mark Girolami FRSE is the Sir Kirby Laing Professor of Civil Engineering at the University of Cambridge.
+As of October 2021, Professor Mark Girolami is the Chief Scientist of The Alan Turing Institute.
 Before, he was Chair of Statistics in the Department of Mathematics at Imperial College London.
 In 2018, he was appointed Lloyd’s Register Foundation/Royal Academy of Engineering Research Chair.
-As Programme Director for Data Centric Engineering at the Alan Turing Institute, he leads a team of more than 150 researchers, who are working on projects with Network Rail, Rolls-Royce, the National Air Traffic Service, and Transport for London, among many others.
+As previous Programme Director for Data Centric Engineering at the Alan Turing Institute, he led a team of more than 150 researchers, working on projects with Network Rail, Rolls-Royce, the National Air Traffic Service, and Transport for London, among many others.

 Professor Lord Robert Mair CBE FREng FRS is a geotechnical engineer, Emeritus Sir Kirby Laing Professor of Civil Engineering at the University of Cambridge and a Past President of the Institution of Civil Engineers.
 He was appointed an independent crossbencher in the House of Lords in 2015 and until recently was a member of its Select Committee on Science and Technology.